jlevy/the-art-of-command-line/README.md

 - Use `nohup` or `disown` if you want a background process to keep running forever.

-- Check what processes are listening via `netstat -tulpn`.
+- Check what processes are listening via `netstat -tulpn` or `ss -a`.

 - See also `lsof` for open sockets and files.